fidodogtraining/fidodogtraining.github.io/_autopages/training.md

 Dogs who aren't eligible for a group class, are nervous in new places, or are troubled travelers benefit from having us conduct an in-home appointment.

-Cost: In home training starts at $125 per hour.
-A $75 non-refundable deposit is required to hold your appointment time.
+Cost: In home training starts at $130 per hour.
+Please call to make an appointment

-<a class="button" href="https://squareup.com/store/FidoPersonalDogTraining/item/deposit-for-private-lesson">Make a deposit</a>